MEASURING GOD’S PERFORMANCE

 The four friends, that were so eager to sentence Job, were unaware that they were doing Satan’s work.
 God had not sent them to lay more guilt on Job nor did He need them to speak for Him.
 These four men were no doubt sincere in their convictions that God was punishing their friend for some sin he was not willing to admit.
 But the purpose of the writer was to show how wrong sincere people could be when they analyze God’s performance.
 The four do deserve credit for not finding fault with God, but they certainly were on the wrong side when they blamed their friend for his misfortune and suffering.
 Instead of bearing each other’s burden, they became an additional burden.
 Here the saying holds, “With friends like that, who needs enemies?”

-God, too, demanded an answer why He is being blamed for the bad things that happen to mankind when He made everything good (Gen. 1).
-How can God be both, good and evil (Ja.1: 17)?
-Job was receiving bad counseling; but, refused to assign blame to God.
+God, too, demanded an answer why He is being blamed for the bad things that happen to mankind when He made everything good (Genesis 1).
+How can God be both, good and evil (James 1:17)?
+Job was receiving bad counseling, but he refused to assign blame to God.
 He, like his friends, persisted in their belief that God was behind it.
 They differed in the reason for Job’s losses and suffering.
 To his friends he was a bad misguided sinner; but to himself, he was a righteous person.
 That is why his friends could not understand why Job kept on demanding that God should give him a direct answer or a reason for allowing him to continue his miserable life.
 To the surprise of his friends, God did speak and left everyone speechless.
 “Who is this that darkens my counsel with words without wisdom?
 Brace yourself like a man; I will question you, and you shall answer me.
 Where were you when I laid the earth’s foundation?
 Tell me, if you understand.
 Who marked off its dimensions?
 Surely you know!
 Who stretched a measuring line across it?
-On what were its footings set, or who laid its cornerstone – while the morning stars sang together and all the angels shouted for joy” (Job 38: 2-7).
+On what were its footings set, or who laid its cornerstone – while the morning stars sang together and all the angels shouted for joy” (Job 38:2-7).

 Job was unaware of what was at stake.
 God knew that a righteous man could be trusted and that he would endure the harshest tests Satan can use to disgrace God.
 To Job, his relationship with God was worth more than all his earthly goods, his family and his own earthly life.
 And that is why God kept tabs on Satan from taking Job’s soul.
-He did not let him be tempted beyond his ability to endure (I Cor.10: 13).
+He did not let him be tempted beyond his ability to endure (I Corinthians 10:13).
 Satan is in everyone’s hair that seeks to obey God’s ways.
-Ever since man (Adam or earthman) has listened to Satan and his agents, God has been busy keeping man out of hell or total annihilation (Gen. 3).
-In Jesus Christ, God provided an escape for man (Jn.3: 16) and with His Spirit, He restrains the evil one from getting the upper hand (II Thes.2: 7).
+Ever since man (Adam or earthman) has listened to Satan and his agents, God has been busy keeping man out of hell or total annihilation (Genesis 3).
+In Jesus Christ, God provided an escape for man (John 3:16).
+And with His Spirit, He restrains the evil one from getting the upper hand (II Thessalonians 2:7).
 God, the Creator, does not endorse what humans do to each other.
-However, He cannot interfere with their free will until they submit to His Commandment, “Thou shalt not kill!”
+However, God cannot interfere with their free will until they submit to His Commandment, “Thou shalt not kill!”
 How did Jesus put it or what is the worst the followers of Satan can do?
 “Do not be afraid of those who kill the body but cannot kill the soul.
-Rather, be afraid of the one who can destroy both soul and body in hell” (Mt.10: 28).
+Rather, be afraid of the one who can destroy both soul and body in hell” (Matthew 10:28).
 Who do we think is keeping Satan out of our hair?